 Being an enthusiast hobby photographer at that time, I started experimenting endlessly over the following years.
 Always critical about the results and looking for improvement.
 About 5 years later I had made 3 watch calendars, had my images published in several (watch) magazines and could proudly show my first cover shot.
 A lot of people ask me ‘what is the best camera?’, ‘what lens do you use?’ etc. For as far as I can answer these questions, they are nowhere as interesting as the real question: How do you take a good photo of a watch?
 This takes so much more than just a ‘good’ camera and lens(es).
 Here are ten easy tips to lift your watch photography to a higher level.

 1 – Tripod

 Always use a tripod to prevent camera shake.
 The closer you are to any subject you are trying to photograph, the more visible this shake will be.
 Each minimum movement is disastrous for the sharpness of your photo.
 As not all tripods are equally solid, sometimes even the mirror flipping up can already cause so much vibration that it is almost impossible to take a sharp photo.
-In this case it is advisable to use the ‘mup function’ (mirror lock-up) of the camera.
-With this function turned on the mirror will first flip-up and the camera will take a photo after some delay (or at a second push of the button) thus preventing vibrations of the mirror to effect your photo.
+In this case, it is advisable to use the ‘mup function’ (mirror lock-up) of the camera.
+With this function turned on the mirror will first flip-up and the camera will take a photo after some delay (or at a second push of the button) thus preventing vibrations of the mirror to affect your photo.
 Furthermore, make sure that all buttons, knobs and clamps are tight, and preferably photograph with a remote control or the built-in timer.
 If your center column has a hook, add some extra weight for some extra stability.